 Indian Standard

-ROAD VEHICLES ─ COMPRESSED NATURAL GAS (CNG) / BIO - COMPRESSED NATURAL GAS (BIO - CNG) FUEL SYSTEM COMPONENTS ─ PERFORMANCE AND GENERAL TEST METHODS ( First Revision )
+ROAD VEHICLES — COMPRESSED NATURAL GAS (CNG) / BIO - COMPRESSED NATURAL GAS (BIO - CNG) FUEL SYSTEM COMPONENTS — PERFORMANCE AND GENERAL TEST METHODS ( First Revision )

 1 SCOPE

-1.1 This standard specifies performance and general test methods for CNG/Bio-CNG on board fuel system components, intended for use on motor vehicles defined in IS 14272.
+1.1 This standard specifies performance and general test methods for CNG/bio-CNG on board fuel system components, intended for use on motor vehicles defined in IS 14272.

-1.1.1 This standard is applicable to CNG /Bio-CNG fuel system components intended to use on vehicles using compressed natural gas / Bio- compressed natural gas in accordance with IS 15320 Part 1 (mono-fuel or bi-fuel applications or dual fuel applications).
+1.1.1 This standard is applicable to CNG /bio-CNG fuel system components intended to use on vehicles using compressed natural gas /bio-compressed natural gas in accordance with IS 15320 (Part 1) (mono-fuel or bi-fuel applications or dual fuel applications).
 This standard is not applicable to the following:

-a) Liquefied natural gas (LNG) fuel system components located upstream of, and including, the vaporizer;
+Liquefied natural gas (LNG) fuel system components located upstream of, and including, the vaporizer;

-b) Fuel containers;
+Fuel containers;

-c) Stationary gas engines;
+Stationary gas engines;

-d) Container Mounting hardware;
+Container mounting hardware;

-e) Electronic fuel management;
+Electronic fuel management;

-f) Refuelling receptacles;
+Refuelling receptacles;

-g) CNG / Bio- CNG fuel systems components for the propulsion of marine craft; and
+CNG /bio-CNG fuel systems components for the propulsion of marine craft; and

-h) Hydrogen natural gas blend (HCNG) Fuel system components.
+Hydrogen natural gas blend (HCNG) fuel system components.

-1.1.2 This standard is based upon a service pressure for compressed natural gas / Bio- compressed natural gas as a fuel at 20 MPa (200 Bar) settled at 15 °C. Other service pressures could be accommodated by adjusting the pressure by the appropriate factor (ratio).
-For example, a 25 MPa (250 Bar) service pressure system will require pressures to be multiplied by 1.25.
+1.1.2 This standard is based upon a service pressure for compressed natural gas /bio-compressed natural gas as a fuel at 20 MPa (200 Bar) settled at 15 °C. Other service pressures could be accommodated by adjusting the pressure by the appropriate factor (ratio).
+For example, a 25 MPa (250 bar) service pressure system will require pressures to be multiplied by 1.25.
 All references to pressure are to be considered gauge pressures unless otherwise specified.

 2 REFERENCES

-The following standards contain provisions which, through reference in this text, constitute provisions of this standard.
+The standards listed in Annex A contain provisions which, through reference in this text, constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent editions of the standards indicated below:
+All standards are subject to revision and parties to agreements based on this standard are encouraged to investigate the possibility of applying the most recent edition of these standards.

 3 TERMS AND DEFINITIONS